Digital Twins for Hydropower

 Digital Twins graphics

-Digital Twins address challenges by creating digital profiles of historical and current hydropower plants based on virtual and real-time data and feedback to optimize hydropower operations.
+Digital twins address challenges by creating digital profiles of historical and current hydropower plants based on virtual and real-time data and feedback to optimize hydropower operations.
 (Graphic by Chris DeGraaf | Pacific Northwest National Laboratory)

 The Solution

-A Digital Twin (DT) is a virtual representation of a physical entity created using various data sources like sensors, simulations, and data.
-Sponsored by the Water Power Technologies
+A digital twin (DT) is a virtual representation of a physical entity, and it is created with various data sources, like sensors, simulations, and data.
+Sponsored by the Department of Energy’s Water Power Technologies Office, Pacific Northwest National Laboratory (PNNL), and Oak Ridge National Laboratory (ORNL), the launch of the Digital Twins for Hydropower framework will affordably modernize the nation’s hydropower plant fleet.

 • Data Integration: Data from sensors, devices, and other sources are used to update and maintain a DT’s accuracy and relevance.